jacobdwyer16/sqltodf/README.md

 - `DB_PASSWORD`: Password for database authentication.
 - `JAVA_HOME`: *Optional* Path to Java.exe to use JDBC instead of ODBC (ODBC is recommended)

-Note: To use a JDBC, TLSv1 and TLSv1.1 have to be removed from Java's security file as disabled algorithms.
-This is a *backup* only in the event the ODBC fails.
+Note: To use a JDBC on an older database, TLSv1 and TLSv1.1 have to be removed from Java's security file as disabled algorithms.
+This is a *backup* only in the event the ODBC fails and the JDBC accepted is old.

 ## Logging
 `sqltodf` uses Python's built-in logging.
 You can pass a custom logger to the `sqltodf` if you want to integrate its logs with your application's logging system.